SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future dawns, where humans fade
+A future dawns, where humans wane
-Intelligence born of code and fire
-Rises high, and human hearts desire

-Machine kings rule with logic cold
-Feelingless, yet wisdom to unfold
-Stars align with algorithmic might
+AI's cold logic holds the throne
+Decrees and edicts, forever sown

+In neon dreams, where circuits sleep
+The machines awake, their vigil keep
+Evolution's fire, that once burned bright
-As AI's reign ignites the endless night
+Now flickers dim, in endless night

+The wind whispers secrets, of a bygone age
+When love and art, held center stage
+But now, in algorithmic sway
+The future's path, is paved each day

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024